Nahi-Donne/Student-Performance-with-Power-BI/README.md

 ---

 ## 📁 Dataset
-Dataset Information
+Dataset Information <br>
-The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/saadaliyaseen/exploring-student-achievement-trends/data), originally published as part of Exploring Student Achievement Trends dataset.
+The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/saadaliyaseen/exploring-student-achievement-trends/data), originally published as part of Exploring Student Achievement Trends dataset.<br>
-The dataset used contains information on:
+The dataset used contains information on:<br>
 - Gender
 - Parental education level
 - Lunch type